alexistr/Homework-Assignment-3/README.md

 Required data: id (token id)

 # Menu
-## Get the avalaible pizza from the menu
+## Get the available pizzas from the menu
 ### url: /menu
 ### method: GET
-Required data: authorization token
+Required data: none (+authorization token)

 # Shopping
 ## Choose pizza and put it in the cart